-The growth of mobile phone networks and direct indial phone numbers meant that customers could call their sales reps and other executives directly using their mobile phones so the need for secretaries to answer calls and manage work was replaced by technology.
+The growth of mobile phone networks and direct in-dial phone numbers and CloudPBX’s means that customers can call their sales reps and other executives directly using their mobile phones.
+Therefore the need for secretaries to answer calls and manage work was replaced by technology.

 A Virtual Assistant Can Be Anywhere

-Virtual Assistants utilise technology such as Skype and Google Voice, Google Plus, Facebook and many other new online technologies to support all areas of running a small business, including:
+Virtual Assistants utilise technology such as Skype and Google Voice, DUO, WhatsApp, Facebook and many other new online technologies to support all areas of running a small business, including:

 - Marketing via social websites like Twitter, Facebook and LinkedIn

 - Handling inbound calls using CloudPBX telephone systems